Furnace Repair Checklist

 - Put in the new filter with the arrow motioning toward the furnace to avoid damage.

-Flat filters should be replaced every month, while pleated filters should work around three months.
-You could also get a washable filter that will last about 10 years.
+Flat filters should be replaced every month, while pleated filters should last about three months.
 If you have children or pets, you could have to replace your filter more often.

 To make the process easier in the future, use a permanent marker on your heating system exterior or ductwork to indicate the airflow direction and filter size.